Is the Gastric Sleeve Reversible

 Due to the intricacies of the surgery, reversing a gastric sleeve is simply not feasible and cannot be done.
 Fortunately, even if it were possible, there are only a few extreme scenarios where this would even be desired or required.

-While the gastric sleeve cannot be reversed, it can be converted into a different procedure if necessary.
+Gastric sleeve, gastric bypass, and duodenal switch surgeries are permanent, and irreversible, but it can be converted into a different procedure if necessary.

 Why would you need to reverse a gastric sleeve?